hypebeast/docker-alpine-python/README.md

 ## Usage

-TODO: docker run, etc.

-If you run this image the command `python` gets started.
-You can specify your own command:
+The command `python` gets started if you run this image.
+But you can also specify your own command:

 ```shell
 docker run -rm -it -v "$(pwd)":/app -w /app sruml/alpine-python:2.7 python app.py